 Q. We know the price that Jesus paid for sin.
 He experienced horrible physical suffering and rejection by His own people.
 But that pales in comparison to Jesus’ separation from the Father as He became sin for us.
 He cried out, “My God, my God, why have you forsaken me?”
 If those without Christ will spend eternity separated from a loving God, and if one could measure this eternal suffering for millions of lost souls (such a horrible thought), would it really be less than the suffering of our dying Savior on the cross?
 (I realize that these lost souls would not be paying for sin—Jesus paid it all—but they would be left out of heaven because of their unforgiven sins, the greatest sin being rejecting Christ.)
 This comparison leads me to believe that those who say we either accept God’s offer in Christ for the forgiveness of our sins or pay for our sins in eternal torment are wrong.
 What do you think?

-But your question, as I’ve already observed, raises a further issue.
-If the sacrifice of Jesus on the cross is supposed to be sufficient to pay for all the sins of the world, then wouldn’t we expect the sufferings of Jesus on the cross also to be greater than the sufferings of the world, in some such way as to overcome them as well?
+Thank you for this heartfelt and compassionate question.
+I find that it raises this further question: If the sacrifice of Jesus on the cross is supposed to be sufficient to pay for all the sins of the world, then wouldn’t we expect the sufferings of Jesus on the cross also to be greater than the sufferings of the world, in some such way as to overcome them as well?

 Jesus’ sufferings were certainly of a unique intensity.
 Crucifixion was specifically developed by the Persians and the Romans to be the most agonizing death possible.
 And as you said, for the Son to be separated from the Father after enjoying unbroken eternal fellowship was probably a level of emotional, relational, and spiritual suffering greater than we can imagine.
 Still, would these sufferings outweigh the eternal torment of millions of souls?
 Since we can’t imagine that they would, shouldn’t we conclude that there will actually not be eternal torments?

 Let me say first that I don’t picture God deriving any satisfaction or pleasure from the sufferings of people who reject his gracious offer of salvation.
 Instead, I envision God deeply grieved to see people experiencing the consequences of their choice against him.

 I’d also add that we don’t get a consistent picture from the Bible of people suffering specific physical torments in hell.
 It’s sometimes called “outer darkness” and sometimes called a place where “the fire is never quenched.”
-It’s hard to see how it can be both at the same time, literally.
-So I believe that these are actually word pictures that point to the spiritual reality of hell: it’s a place where separation from God leads to isolation, disorientation, confusion, decay, disintegration, and the like—everything opposite to the order, harmony, clarity, and growth that characterize life in fellowship with God.
+It’s hard to see how it could be both at the same time, literally.
+So I believe that these are actually word pictures that point to the spiritual reality of hell: It’s a place where separation from God leads to isolation, disorientation, confusion, decay, disintegration, and the like—everything opposite to the order, harmony, clarity, and growth that characterize life in fellowship with God.

 In other words, as you also observe, the worst thing about hell is what it represents by definition: separation from God.
-However, ironically, I don’t believe that this will constitute suffering for the people who are their by their own choice.
+However, ironically, I don’t believe that this separation will constitute suffering for the people who are their by their own choice.
 If you’ve decided that you don’t want to be with God, then you don’t mind not being with God.
 But this only means, tragically, that you don’t know what you’re missing.
 You think that looking out only for yourself in a world of broken relationships is normal.
 You think you’re just fine—in fact, you’re one of the best people who’s ever lived—just the way you are, and so you miss out on the transformation you could experience through personal and spiritual growth.
 And so forth.

 But my final observation has to be most directly about your main point: I don’t actually think that Jesus’ sufferings on the cross need to outweigh all human sufferings, the way his sacrifice needed to be great enough to pay for all human sin.
 Instead, the Bible encourages Jesus’ followers themselves to “fill up . . . what is still lacking in regard to Christ’s afflictions Christ’s afflictions, for the sake of his body, which is the church” (in other words, for those who already believe in him and for those who will come to believe in him).
 The reign of God—the sphere in which God’s will is done without resistance—advances in the world through suffering.
 Jesus’ followers, who now constitute his body on earth, are called to join in his sufferings so that God’s reign can continue to spread.